Mooven's General Terms

 f) you are responsible for maintaining all original copies of Customer Material and will backup all Customer Material prior to delivery to Mooven.
 Mooven does not guarantee there will be no loss, interference with, damage or degradation to Customer Material and will not be liable in relation to such;

-g) you grant Mooven, including its third party contractors, agents and service providers involved in the performance of the Services, the right to use, copy, transmit, store, process and back-up Customer Material within and/or outside New Zealand for the sole purpose of providing the Services to you and as otherwise set out in a Order Form.
+g) you grant Mooven, including its third party contractors, agents and service providers involved in the performance of the Services, the right to use, copy, transmit, store, process and back-up Customer Material within and/or outside New Zealand for the sole purpose of providing the Services to you and as otherwise set out in a Customer Agreement.
 This right includes Mooven’s consumption of cloud services outside New Zealand, and

 h) where any Customer Material is subject to governmental regulation or you may otherwise require security measures beyond those specified by Mooven for the Services, you will not to provide such Customer Materials to Mooven unless Mooven has first agreed in writing to provide additional required security measures.